pasqal-io/qadence/docs/content/noisy_simulation.md

 ### Analog noise protocol

+Analog noise can be set for analog operations.
+At the moment, we only enabled simulations via the `Pulser` backend.
+For `Pulser` noise implementation, you can refer to [Pulser](https://pulser.readthedocs.io/en/stable/tutorials/noisy_sim.html).
-Qadence is in the process of fully supporting all the noise protocols in the backend(especially `Pulser`).
-However, we are in transition, and currently, only DEPOLARIZING is available for analog noise protocol.
-The `noise_probs` is necessary for the noise initialization at the `options` parameter.
+Qadence is in the process of fully supporting all the noise protocols in the backends (especially `Pulser`).
+However, we are in transition, and currently, only DEPOLARIZING and DEPHAZING are available as protocols.
+The `options` dictionary requires to specify the field `noise_probs`.

 - Depolarizing: evolves to the maximally mixed state with `noise_probs`
+- Dephazing: TOCOMPLETE

 ```python exec="on" source="material-block" session="noise" result="json"
 from qadence import NoiseProtocol